mvanthoor/rustic-book/src/introduction/roadmap.md

 be improved or replaced in later versions, so don't spend too much time on this.

-(I actually believe 1700 on the CCRL Blitz list is the about the maximum you could reach with the given baseline version that has only material values, PST's, MVV-LVA move sorting, and no special search or move generator optimizations.)
+(I believe 1700 on the CCRL Blitz list is the about the maximum you could reach with the given baseline version that has only material values, PST's, MVV-LVA move sorting, and no special search or move generator optimizations.)